 Cannon Beach Key Largo

-Cannon Beach is a stunning beach which is located within the Kohn Pennekamp Coral Reef State Park.
+Cannon Beach is a stunning beach which is located within the John Pennekamp Coral Reef State Park.

 Arguably, the more popular beach within this complex is the calm, Cannon Beach.